AlirezaAmini81/Cattle-State-Detection-and-Pose-Estimation/README.md

 - **Behavior Analysis**: Gain insights into activity patterns for improved welfare.
 - **Motion Studies**: Leverage pose estimation for detailed motion tracking and health analysis.

-## Future Enhancements
-- Add multi-class activity recognition for cattle.
-- Incorporate live streaming for real-time monitoring.
-- Extend capabilities to detect and analyze other livestock species.

-## Acknowledgments
-Special thanks to the PyTorch and YOLOv8 communities for their invaluable resources and support.

----

-Feel free to contribute or raise issues.
-For questions, contact the repository maintainer.